A Differentiable Relaxation of Graph Segmentation and Alignment for AMR Parsing: Estimating Latent Generation Order

 The masking also consists of two parts, the alignment mask and the segmentation mask, $\mathbf{W}^{\mathrm{mask}}=\mathbf{A}^{\mathrm{mask}}\circ \mathbf{S}^{\mathrm{mask}} $.
 If a node is copy-able from at least one token, the alignment mask prohibits alignments from other tokens by setting the corresponding components $\mathbf{A}^{\mathrm{mask}}_{ij}$ to $-\infty$.

-Acyclicity is ensured by setting $\mathbf{S}^{\mathrm{mask}}$.
-While there may be better and more general ways to encode acyclicity~\cite{martins2009concise}, we simply perform a depth-first search (DFS) from the root node\footnote{Arbitrarily, we use lexicographic ordering of edge labels in DFS.} and permit an edges from node $i$ and $j$ only if $i$ precedes $j$ (not necessarily immediately) in the traversal.
+Acyclicity is ensured by setting $\mathbf{S}^{\mathrm{mask}}$ so that generation order with circles will get negative infinity in Equation~\ref{eq:reg}.
+While there may be more general ways to encode acyclicity~\cite{martins2009concise}, we simply perform a depth-first search (DFS) from the root node\footnote{We use lexicographic ordering of edge labels in DFS.} and permit an edge from node $i$ and $j$ only if $i$ precedes $j$ (not necessarily immediately) in the traversal.
 In other words, $\mathbf{S}^{\mathrm{mask}}_{ij}$ is set to $-\infty$ for edges $(i,j)$ violating this constraint.
 The rest of components in $\mathbf{S}^{\mathrm{mask}}$ are set to 0.
+Note that this masking approach does not require changes in the optimization method.